Find Schools

 What Does it Take to Be a Librarian?

-Example of Librarian Job Administer libraries and perform related library services.
+Job Description & Duties Administer libraries and perform related library services.
 Work in a variety of settings, including public libraries, educational institutions, museums, corporations, government agencies, law firms, non-profit organizations, and healthcare providers.
-Tasks may include selecting, acquiring, cataloguing, classifying, circulating, and maintaining library materials; and furnishing reference, bibliographical, and readers' advisory services.
+Tasks may include selecting, acquiring, cataloguing, classifying, circulating, and maintaining library materials; and furnishing reference, bibliographical, and readers’ advisory services.
 May perform in-depth, strategic research, and synthesize, analyze, edit, and filter information.
 May set up or work with databases and information systems to catalogue and access information.

 • Organize collections of books, publications, documents, audio-visual aids, and other reference materials for convenient access.

-When polled, Librarians say the following skills are most frequently used in their jobs:
+Librarians state the following job skills are important in their day-to-day work.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.